VisualPLC/.github/profile/README.md

 🙋‍♀️ A short introduction - what is your organization all about?

+This organization is created for: Visual PLC programming Language "VPL".
+Visual tools are provided to help in the creation and development of PLC projects using visual software such as Google's Blockly, etc., it can even replace the own PLC and VPL program perform the function of PLC...

 🌈 Contribution guidelines - how can the community get involved?

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?